The Presidential Awards for Excellence in Mathematics and Science Teaching (PAEMST) are the highest honors bestowed by

 - A $10,000 award from the National Science Foundation.

 - An opportunity to build lasting partnerships with colleagues across the nation.

-- Hold at least a bachelor's degree from an accredited institution.
+- hold at least a bachelor's degree from an accredited institution;

-- Be a U.S. citizen or permanent resident.
+- be a U.S. citizen or permanent resident; and

-- Not have received the PAEMST award at the national level in any prior competition or category.
+- not have received the PAEMST award at the national level in any prior competition or category.

-Anyone—principals, teachers, parents, students, or members of the general public—may nominate exceptional mathematics or science (including computer science) teachers teaching in grades 7-12 for this award year.
-To submit a nomination, the following information is required:
+Anyone—principals, teachers, parents, students, or members of the general public—may nominate exceptional

 - Teacher's name